Reduce the Risk of Spoilage

 Quality control in beverage industry is mostly based on traditional culture methods.
 While widely used, these methods have a limited cost- and decision-making effectiveness due to their limitations.
 They are time-consuming, do not allow an early warning on contamination and they are not specific.
 Often further identification is needed to assess contamination sources and plan for effective countermeasures.

 To address customer need for a rapid method to monitor and address sources of contamination, From beer quality control to the microbial spoilage of fruit juices, Pall offers a polymerase chain reaction (PCR) based method using the GeneDisc® system.
-This system offers sensitive and specific detection of major spoilage bacteria and yeast in a matter of hours.
+This beverage quality control system offers sensitive and specific detection of major spoilage bacteria and yeast in a matter of hours.
 This extremely accurate tool can be easily implemented in a routine quality control laboratory.
 The equipment automation ensures reliability and ease of use for microbiological testing.

 Pall currently offers the following GeneDisc solutions beverage spoilers:

 This method allows the simultaneous detection of Alicyclobacillus spp. and identification of the 4 strains known to be main potential spoilers (A. acidoterrestris, A. acidophilus, A. cycloheptanicus, A. herbarius).

 With this method, breweries can simultaneously detect and identify 21 major beer spoilage microorganisms including Lactobacillus brevis, Lactobacillus lindneri, Lactobacillus backii and Pediococcus.
 This highly informative method allows identification of each spoilage microorganism within 2 hours.